PGSystemTester/learnGoogleSheetsYouTube/README.md

  - [Crude Web App Part 2](https://youtu.be/1CSPpsBGlQ0)

 ### Financial Donations
 The creator accepts paypal donations.
-This link's to the creator's [*about Me YouTube*](https://www.youtube.com/c/LearnGoogleSpreadsheets/about) page, which links to the paypal donation.
+Go to the creator's [*about Me YouTube*](https://www.youtube.com/c/LearnGoogleSpreadsheets/about) page, which links to the paypal donation.
 A direct for link from me should be considered suspicious.

 ## More Code?
 I've reached out to the creator about this project, but have not received a response on if source code is anywhere else that he would prefer to take credit for, but have not received a response (if this is creator, please search for an email text Q397T7pZYNMDN8 in it).